 It’s not always obvious when peer pressure is happening, but understanding peer pressure and its influence on decision making can help you to make sure you’re choosing to do things because you want to, not because you feel that you have to.

 What is peer pressure?

-Peer pressure is a type of pressure or influence pushed on a person by a group of their friends/colleagues/other students.
-It has to do with people trying to force you into doing something you actually don’t want to do, and wouldn’t do if they weren’t around pressuring you to do it.
-It is traditionally thought of as being limited to the teenage years, but even adults can be pressured by their peers into doing something they do not necessarily want to do.
-Peer pressure can also be focused on trying to get you to change your opinions, as well as your behaviours.
+Peer pressure is a type of pressure or influence pushed on a person by a group of their friends, colleagues or other students.
+It involves people trying to force you into doing something you actually don’t want to do.
+Peer pressure is traditionally thought of as being limited to the teenage years, but even adults can be pressured by their peers into doing something they do not necessarily want to do.
+When people try to get you to change your opinions or behaviours, it is also known as peer pressure.

-Peer pressure isn’t always a bad thing.
-Sometimes, it can be helpful when friends encourage us to do something positive.
-However, generally peer pressure refers to people forcing us to do things we would rather not do.
+Of course, peer pressure isn’t always a bad thing.
+Sometimes it can be helpful when friends encourage us to do something positive.
+However, peer pressure usually refers to people forcing us to do things we would rather not do.

 Why does peer pressure happen?

 There are lots of reasons why peer pressure happens.
-It can be common in the young adult years because this is the time where you might be hanging out with people from school or your local area but who you might not want to be friends with.
+It can be common in the young adult years, when you might hang out with people from school or your local area, even if you don’t want to be friends with them.
 It can also happen when you want to seek approval from new friends, and struggle to say no to something you might be uncomfortable with.

 Peer pressure is also common when people are younger because it takes time to build up confidence and to learn to say no. Confidence is something many people struggle with in their younger years, and it tends to get better with time.